French Exit (novel): Plot

-Frances Price, a sixty-five year old wealthy widow, and her adult son Malcolm Price live together in New York City.
+Frances Price, a 65-year old wealthy widow, and her adult son Malcolm Price live together in New York City.
 When her financial planner reveals that she is completely insolvent, something he has been warning her about for the better part of a decade, Frances illegally sells everything that she owns and decides to take her childhood friend, Joan, up on the offer to live in her apartment in Paris.

 Mother and son, along with their cat Small Frank, take a cruise ship to Paris.
 Onboard they meet a medium named Madeleine who tells them that Small Frank is inhabited by the spirit of Frances's deceased husband Frank, something both she and Malcolm were aware of.

 Frances and Malcolm live a life of misery and near isolation in Paris.
 Frances begins to spend their remaining money lavishly, developing a "plan" to fix their circumstances.
 She informs Small Frank of her plan and he runs away.

 In order to locate Small Frank, Frances has a friend hire an investigator to locate Madeleine.
 Madeleine is able to make contact with Small Frank who informs Malcolm and then everyone else that Frances intended to kill him and he has no intention of returning to her.
-Frances spends the rest of the week entertaining the various guests and friends she has made in Paris including Joan, who shows up believing that Frances intends to kill herself, and Malcolm's ex-fiancé Susan who is still in love with Malcolm and comes to Paris to be with him.
+Frances spends the rest of the week entertaining the various guests and friends she has made in Paris including Joan, who shows up believing that Frances intends to kill herself, and Malcolm's ex-fiancée Susan who is still in love with Malcolm and comes to Paris to be with him.
 Eventually, after spending all her money and reconciling somewhat with Susan, Frances kills herself.